AntreasAntoniou/HowToTrainYourMAMLPytorch/README.md

 9. Your new scripts can be found in the experiment_scripts, ready to be run.

 # Acknowledgments
-Thanks to the University of Edinburgh and ESPRC research council for funding this research.
+Thanks to the University of Edinburgh and EPSRC research council for funding this research.